Arthur Gomes (footballer)

-Arthur Gomes Lourenço (born 3 July 1998), known as Arthur Gomes ([aʁˈtuʁ ˈɡomis]) or simply Arthur, is a Brazilian footballer who plays as a forward for Portuguese club Sporting.
+Arthur Gomes Lourenço (born 3 July 1998), known as Arthur Gomes ([aʁˈtuʁ ˈɡomis]) or simply Arthur, is a Brazilian footballer who plays as a winger for Russian Premier League club Dynamo Moscow.

 Club career

 Santos

 Arthur Gomes was born in Uberlândia, Minas Gerais, and joined Santos' youth setup in November 2012, after representing São Paulo, Uberlândia and Poliesportivo.
 In January 2015, he signed a two-year professional deal with the former.

 In September 2016, after Gabriel's departure to Internazionale, Arthur Gomes was called up to train with the main squad by manager Dorival Júnior.
 He was first included in a matchday squad on 19 October, for a Copa do Brasil match against Internacional, but remained an unused substitute in the 0–2 away loss and subsequent elimination.

 On 6 November 2016 Arthur Gomes made his first team – and Série A – debut, coming on as a late substitute for Jean Mota in a 2–1 away win against Ponte Preta.
 The following 4 January, after featuring in one further match with the main squad, he renewed his contract until December 2021.

 Arthur Gomes scored his first professional goal on 3 February 2017, netting his team's fourth in a 6–2 Campeonato Paulista home routing of Linense.
 After only appearing rarely with Dorival and Levir Culpi, he was made a starter by interim manager Elano, and scored his first goal in the top tier on 4 November by netting the first in a 3–1 home win against Atlético Mineiro.

 Arthur Gomes made his Copa Libertadores debut on 1 March 2018, replacing Jean Mota in a 2–0 away loss against Real Garcilaso.